 The Igelsia Santo Domingo is a beautiful church located in Zacatecas, Mexico.
 Constructed in just three years, from 1746-49, the church was consecrated in 1750.
 It’s a beautiful rose-colored cantera stone, which is very common in Zacatecas.
 During my 2013 trip to Zacatecas, I visited this church several times.

 It can be difficult to get a good photo of the church.
 It sits on a small plaza at the end of a narrow street, atop a small hill.
 Its left side abuts the building next door, giving little room for photography.
-The photo to the left was shot from a balcony several blocks away, zoomed in.
+The photo to the right was shot from a balcony several blocks away, zoomed in.
 It gives some idea of the view toward the church.

 Another view can be had from above.
 The view below is from the Cerro de la Bufa.
 You can get to the top of the hill via car, walking, or by taking the Teleferico aerial tram.
 This view shows the domes, plus the side and back of the church.